 Once again, Union depends on our will, and undoubtedly on our love for people, our love for reaching mutual agreement, and the intelligence to achieve that end.

 Unity will be the consequence.
-If selfishness, pride and the desire to stand out above others with or without merit prevail, there can never be unity, because each person will be focused on themselves and always trying to put others down.” – Delia Steinberg Guzman, President – New Acropolis International Organization
+If selfishness, pride and the desire to stand out above others with or without merit prevail, there can never be unity, because each person will be focused on themselves and always trying to put others down.” – Delia Steinberg Guzman, Honorary President of the International Organisation New Acropolis

 Once an individual finds the path to inner harmony and starts walking on it, he or she is ready for real coexistence.
 One can connect and develop harmonious relationships or Philosophical Friendship.
 These friendships build real and lasting fraternity among human beings.
 And this fraternity enables people to truly know each other with patience and forgiveness.
 They motivate each other to better themselves, making it worth the effort, and cherish this kind of friendship.